WDAqua/Indexing-server/README.md

 # Indexing-server
-How to use this libaray?
+How to use this libray?

 1- Download the dump of the ontology you want.
 For example download the dbpedia dumps: <br />
   wget http://downloads.dbpedia.org/2015-04/core-i18n/en/labels_en.nt.bz2 <br />